bhisaac/5eFP/5eFP-SRD.md

 **Tool Proficiencies:** One type of gaming set, thieves' tools

-**Equipment:** A crowbar, a set of dark common clothes including a hood, and a belt pouch containing 2 coins
+**Equipment:** A crowbar, a set of dark common clothes including a hood, and a belt pouch containing 2⛁

 ### Feature: Thieves’ Cant